eBPF-Flowradar/eBPF-FlowRadar/notes.md

 # Errors
 1. Errors due to empty flowsets being passed down to gsl [x]
 2. -O2,-O3 flags causes pureset_latest_index to exceed  PURESET_SIZE
+3. When trying to have all packets into a single flowset by increasing the poll time the number of pureflows is very less (7359)

 # Important Commands
 1.`sudo ip link set dev enp7s0  xdpgeneric off` : To unload XDP program from enp7s0 interface